PdgarHern/ReactWithRubyUsingPostregSQL/README.md

 It communicates with the *database* in a certain way it understands (SQL sentences) and also transforms all what have to do with the tables and the relathionships between them into objects to make it easier for the *Web Client* to understand.<br/>
 <br/>
 <img src="documentation/images/function.PNG" alt="Function-Diagram" />

+###
+To run this app you can use whatever computer you have and having the necessary tools installed.<br/>
+Then you can access the *Web Client* with your same computer or using even your phone.

+# Interfaces

 <!-- ### First of all
 To get this app running you'll need to *NodeJS*, *Ruby 2.6.8* with *Rails 6.1* and *PostgreSQL* (I use PostgreSQL 14).<br/>